-- Write a word and then draw pictures around it to express how you feel about the word.
-You can use paper and pencil or draw in the sand or dirt with a stick. - Tell your family or friends about the Right to Freedom of Expression and explain your word and pictures to them. - · Share what you did when we meet again.
+- This week let's write a word and then draw pictures around it to express how we feel about the word.
+You can use paper and pencil or draw in the sand or dirt with a stick. - Tell your family or friends about the Right to Freedom of Expression, and explain your word and pictures to them. - Share what you did when we meet again.